G42 (company): 2021–2023

 In October 2023, a partnership was announced with OpenAI, the AI research and deployment company responsible for ChatGPT.
-In November 2023, G42 purchased a $100 million stake in ByteDance, which was divested four months later as an attempt to reassure its U.S. partners.
+In November 2023, the 42X Fund, associated with G42 acquired a $100 million stake in ByteDance, which was divested approximately four months later amid efforts to reassure U.S. partners.
+The same month, The New York Times reported that U.S. officials had expressed concerns about G42’s technology partnerships, including the use of Huawei equipment and its interactions with Chinese companies such as BGI Group.
+Following the report, G42 stated that it would phase out Huawei equipment.